-Medications that lower your cholesterol
+Medicines that lower your cholesterol

-Never stop taking medications on your own.
+Never stop taking medicines on your own.

 See your doctor for regular visits.
 These are needed to monitor your health.

 Have routine blood tests done.
 These check the level of thyroid hormone in your body.
-This helps your doctor know whether to adjust the dosage of your medication if needed.
+This helps your doctor know whether to adjust the dosage of your medicine if needed.
 These tests are generally done no more than once every 6 weeks.
 Later on, you may only need blood tests once a year.

 Tell your doctor about any signs of further thyroid problems.

 Signs that you may have too much thyroid hormone in your body include: